---

-Construction loan LVR is calculated differently from standard mortgages — here's exactly how lenders assess it, what limits apply, and how to avoid LMI on your build.
+Construction loan LVR is calculated differently from standard mortgages.
+How lenders assess it, what limits apply, and how to avoid LMI.

 Loan-to-Value Ratio (LVR) is one of the most important numbers in your construction loan application.
 Get it wrong and you’ll either pay thousands in Lender’s Mortgage Insurance (LMI) or find yourself unable to borrow what you need.
 If you’re still getting across the basics, our construction loans explained guide covers the full picture.